0xRar/FreeBSD-Stuff/README.md

 emulate the root user, otherwise you may face some problems.**

 ### Updates:
-1. Install updates and patches for the running branch of FreeBSD
+1. Install updates and patches for the running branch of FreeBSD:
 ```
 freebsd-update fetch install
 ```

-2. Update the FreeBSD Packages Repository
+2. Update the FreeBSD Packages Repository:
 ```
 pkg update
 ```